robj411/p2_drivers/code/costing/README.md

 \qquad(3.4)
 \end{equation}$$

-For a world population aged 65 and over of 0.8 billion, and a cost per dose of 4.68 USD, and uptake of 80%, the procurement cost for BPSV is 3.02 billion USD.
+For a world population aged 65 and over of 0.8 billion, an uptake of 80%, and a cost per dose of $G = 4.68$ USD, the procurement cost for BPSV is 3.02 billion USD.

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
-1.26 1.45 1.68 1.71 1.95 2.24
+1.26 1.45 1.67 1.70 1.94 2.24

 ## 3.3 Delivery Cost Equation